 - In the Contents pane, click Alternating Scale Bar.

 The item is selected in the Contents pane and on the layout.
 The scale bar is located in the lower left corner of the Kelburn map frame.
 It's hard to see that it's selected because the selection box is black.

-- On the ribbon, under Scale Bar, click the Design tab.
+- On the ribbon, on the Scale Bar tab set, click the Design tab.

 Scale and unit settings such as the division value, number of divisions, and units have been imported correctly from ArcMap.